ModulusOne/EMNIST-Database/README.md

 The files are saved in the zip file as the file was too big to directly upload.
 I have included the python files which you can use to create your own csv files.
 I have also included the initial images before and after they were compressed and also the final csv file.

-I struggled to find alphabetical characters dataset in csv format ready for input into a neural network so i thought id make my own using a few images of handwritten characters i found online (forgive me as i cant find the source at the moment)
+I struggled to find alphabetical characters dataset in csv format ready for input into a neural network so i thought id make my own using a few images of handwritten characters i found online. src = http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/

 I will also add the python code in which i used to convert the images into 28x28 from their original size (alot bigger) and i will also add the code to turn the images into a csv file